 PRACTICE TIP: Check the Form I-864/I-864W/I-864EZ Edition Dates.
-USCIS revised forms I-864, I-864A, and I-864EZ as well as the corresponding form instructions on March 1, 2018.
 It is always important to check for the latest version of the form on the USCIS form website (for the I-864, www.uscis.gov/i-864) to make sure you are using the most updated version of the form, and to read updated form instructions, rather than just look at the form itself.
-Beginning May 16, 2018, USCIS will not accept older versions of these forms.

 VI.
-Understanding Sponsor Responsibilities and Obligations under the Affidavit of Support
+Understanding Sponsor Responsibilities and Obligations Under the Affidavit of Support